kaylabollinger/ROM/docs/source/index.rst

 Example:
 ========

-In this example, we walk through how to train ROM's RFE model on fluid vorticity data.
+In this example, we walk through how to train ROM's RF model on fluid vorticity data.

 .. code-block:: python

    import numpy as np
-   import ROM
+   import rom
    import plotly.graph_objects as go

 The vorticity data can be found `here <https://github.com/kaylabollinger/ROM>`_.